avast/android-styled-dialogs/README.md

 ```

 For dark theme, inherit from `Theme.AppCompat`.
 Or you can force dark theme per individual dialog using `useDarkTheme()` builder method.
+You can also force light theme per individual dialog using `useLightTheme()` builder method.

 ## How to create simple dialogs: